 Research contract value increased 13% in 2012, to \$1,262.9 million, but increased 14% year-over-year excluding the unfavorable impact of foreign currency translation.
-We had double-digit contract value growth across all of our Research product lines and client sizes, and almost every industry group.
-The number of research client organizations we serve increased by 7% in 2012, to 13,305, and has increased 27% since 2009.
-We attribute the increase in contract value and the number of client organizations we serve to our extraordinary research content, our continuing focus on sales effectiveness, and the expansion in the number of our quota-bearing sales associates.
+We had double-digit contract value growth across all of our Research product lines and client sizes, and almost every industry segment.
 Both client retention and wallet retention remained strong during 2012 at 83% and 99%, respectively.